tvnn/netvisor/README.md

 ### 1. Start the Server
 `curl -O https://raw.githubusercontent.com/mayanayza/netvisor-server/refs/heads/main/docker-compose.yml && docker compose up -d`

+The server collects data from the daemon(s) and generates the topology visualization.
+The server can support multiple daemon instances in case you want to collect data from the perspective of multiple hosts on your network.

 ### 2. Install the Daemon
 `curl -sSL https://raw.githubusercontent.com/mayanayza/netvisor-server/refs/heads/main/install.sh | bash`

-The daemon should run directly on the host - running in a container environment will compromise discovery functionality.
+The daemon is used to scan the network and should run directly on the host to access host network interfaces - running in a containerized environment will compromise discovery functionality.
+Running in a VM or other virtualization is fine.

 ### 3. Connect Daemon to Server
 `netvisor-daemon --server-target YOUR_SERVER_IP --server-port 60072`